Blog/Resmetirom for MASH: Australian Clinician Guide

 Resmetirom (Rezdiffra) is the first approved MASH therapy globally.
-Here's what Australian clinicians need to know about staging, monitoring, and why elastography is central to its use.
+Staging, monitoring protocols, TGA status, and why elastography is central to its use in Australia.

 For the first time in the history of metabolic liver disease, there is an approved pharmacological treatment.
 Resmetirom (brand name Rezdiffra), approved by the FDA in March 2024 and by the European Commission in August 2025, represents a fundamental shift in how MASH is managed.